 Surprising to exactly no one is the fact that London is one of the most famous and highly visited cities in the entire world.

 It is home to a wealth of wonderfully famous London landmarks that you absolutely must visit while you’re in the city, as well as a ton of fascinating London facts for kids that you can share with your family.

-Totally iconic London landmarks that have been swirling around your never-ending array of London-minded dreams.
+Totally iconic London landmarks that have been swirling around your never-ending array of London-minded dreams as you create the perfect London bucket list.

 Because let’s be real: